dpasca/dpasca/README.md

 I consider programming computers the ultimate form of exploration and creativity, everything else is secondary.
 I'm an R&D guy at the core, although I also appreciate publishing products, because it's something that can have a direct impact on people.

-I've been developings software and video games since the 90s, always with a focus in low level programming, 3D graphics and game engine development.
+I've been developing software and video games since the 90s, always with a focus in low level programming, 3D graphics and game engine development.
 Since 2018 I've been working mostly on algorithmic trading.
 This recent endeavor lead to the creation of [ENZO-TS](https://www.enzobot.com), a complete trading system for cryptocurrencies.

 - I have a blog where I write about my deeper thoughts (!): https://xpsvr.com
 - My algo trading stuff: https://www.enzobot.com